 - All personal information is treated by us as confidential and we have endeavoured to ensure the full security of our systems including computer systems.

 - We may also pass information about you to credit reference agencies and premium finance providers in connection with the assessment of your financial standing generally and, in particular, where you have requested a premium instalment plan – this may include details of your payment record with us.
-We may also pass information about you to other companies with which we are associated.
-We or they may also use the information we hold about you to provide you with information on other products and services we or they can offer and which we or they feel may be of interest to you.

 - For your protection, we will generally only speak on the telephone to the Insured Person or an authorised contact.
 It may be that we shall ask some questions to verify identity.